nturaga/BioconductorOnContainers/README.md

 # Schedule

-NOTE: Since the workshop is broken into pre-lunch and post-lunch session, i've decided to break up the topics into two sessions.
-I recommend attending both to get a complete idea of the Bioconductor ecosystem on containers and how to use them.
+NOTE: Since the workshop is broken into pre-lunch and post-lunch session, it will be broekn up into two sessions.
+The recommendation is to attend both to get a complete idea of the Bioconductor ecosystem on containers and how to use them.

 https://bioc2019.bioconductor.org/schedule-developer-day